 Dr Wayne Miles

-In 1985, I bought a small dental office across the street from my undergraduate college, Texas Wesleyan.
-Mary Lou Watkins, who owned the restaurant next door to my office, encouraged me to be president of a little business association they started.
+In 1985, I bought a small dental office across the street from my undergraduate college – Texas Wesleyan.
+Mary Lou Watkins, who owned the restaurant next door to my office, asked me to be president of a little business association they were starting there.
 It was a good experience for me to learn leadership.
 One day Mary Lou showed us a video at our meeting, by Tom Peters, called “In Pursuit of Excellence”.
-When I saw this film about really great companies, like Disney and a whole foods supermarket, using innovation to serve their customers, and pursuing excellence in all aspects of the business, I was hooked.
-I wanted to have a dental office that was like the firms I saw on the film.
+When I saw this film about really great companies, like Disney and Whole Foods, using innovation to serve their customers, and pursuing excellence in all aspects of the business, I was hooked.
+I wanted to have a dental office that was like the top companies I saw on the film.

 I probably should have stayed in South Fort Worth, and been happy with the two successful practices I had, but I got excited about opening a new office that a salesman was building in Watauga.
 I could purchase the building after 3 years, instead of having to pay rent for the rest of my life.
-I am not sure yet if this was a good idea or not.
-Now I am starting over again trying to build a new business, hopefully I will do OK over here.
-The people are nice and we had an open house when we first opened and the mayor and the whole Watauga city council came out.
+I am still not sure yet if this was a good decision or not, but I sold my two offices and moved over here.
+I had to start over again building a customer base, but my business is now doing very well.
+The people here are nice.
+We had an open house when we first opened and the mayor and the whole Watauga city council came to it.
 This would never happen in Fort Worth, unless you opened a big bank building or something.
-I want to write a book to help young dentists starting out some day, so this will help me to give them good advice.
+I thought I might write a book to help young dentists starting out some day, so this experience will help me to give them good advice.

 Ask us about new advances in treating gum disease